Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## June 6
 CLASS: added winner method where if you correctly place all the mines, you win the game.
 HOME: tried to debug Giridhar's dig method but it still doesnt work

+## June 7
+a lot of merge conflicts but finally merged

+## June 9
+trying to make it so that minecounter doesnt count incorrectly placed flags towards the winner method